annamullike/nookify/README.md

 6. In the config.env file, paste in credentials where it says CLIENT ID HERE and CLIENT SECRET HERE without the brackets
     - CLIENT_ID = "[CLIENT ID HERE]"
     - CLIENT_SECRET = "[CLIENT SECRET HERE]"
-7. In your terminal, run the command "npm start".
+7. In your terminal, run "npm i" and then "npm start"
 8. Locate to http://localhost:3000
 9. Login with Spotify and Enjoy!